 Next, we have to understand what causes us to develop a fixed mindset.

-By observing your own mindset, you can figure out the reason why you have adopted such views and values.
+By observing your mindset, you can figure out the reason why you have adopted such views and values.

 Next, you should identify your thoughts and write them down.
 You should constantly remind yourself of the thoughts you are having and how they are affecting you.

 Finally, you should educate yourself about the impact of a fixed mindset.
-You should be aware of how it will be an impediment when you face certain challenges, and you should think about what you would do if you have adopted a growth mindset in that situation.
+You should be aware of how it will be an impediment when you face certain challenges, and you should think about what you would do if you adopted a growth mindset in that situation.